Nextpeer/Nextpeer-libgdx/README.md

 	    setScreen(new GameScreen(this));
 	}

-This takes care of starting a tournament, but what should we do once the tournament ends?
-Well, we should switch back to the main menu, that way if the player exits Nextpeer she will be taken back to the main menu screen.
+When the tournament ends, we will switch back to the main menu, so when the player exits Nextpeer she will be taken back to the main menu screen.

 	public void onTournamentEnd() {
     	// End the game, switch to main menu